Insurance Times asks experts about challenges brokers face and what can be done to mitigate evolving threats

 There are several challenges that brokers may have to face later this year – some that are ongoing and some new.

-We expect a continued focus from the FCA on complying with the Consumer Duty and demonstrating fair value and they are likely to look at how fair value is delivered both at point of sale and point of claim.
+We expect a continued focus from the FCA on complying with the Consumer Duty and demonstrating fair value and it is likely to look at how fair value is delivered both at point of sale and point of claim.

 Using tools, such as Biba’s fair value assessment framework, will certainly help members demonstrate this.